jorgeHernandez1/note-taker/README.md

-# note-taker
+# Note Taker README
-Note taking app built using JS and Express
+This simple app is here to